Mayya121/Plant-Care-Tracker/README.md

 ##  Overview

-Plant Care Tracker is an optimization-based system designed to support the management of indoor plants.
+Plant Care Tracker is an optimization-based project designed to support the management of indoor plants.
 It helps users select suitable locations for their plants based on lighting requirements and organize weekly care activities.

 ## Objectives